CleanChoice Energy is at it again & needs to be stopped.

 First, it falsely claims that your current supplier is “96 percent polluting energy”.
 CleanChoice Energy inaccurately “substantiates” their claim by displaying data showing what they claim was the New England average mix in 2016.

-This is Massachusetts, not New England, and the year is 2020, not 2016.
+By lumping in Massachusetts with all of New England, and by showing data that is now many years old, CleanChoice presents an inaccurate portrait of our grid's composition.
 Our current mix is much cleaner than shown in the chart, especially if you live in a city or town that has adopted a good green municipal aggregation program.

 Second, the mailer from CleanChoice states, “For customers in your region, CleanChoice procures renewable energy certificates (RECs) from the following states: MA, NY, NH, ME, RI, PA, and VT.”
-The problem is that Massachusetts is part of the six-state New England Power Pool and while New York is outside New England, it’s adjacent so we can physically import power from there.
+Massachusetts is part of the six-state New England Power Pool and while New York is outside New England, it’s adjacent so we can physically import power from there.
 But we cannot import from Pennsylvania.

 On this topic, state government shares the blame.